-In an effort to help, I have identified top web sites that offer free PMP Exam sample questions.
+In an effort to help, I have identified top web sites that offer free PMP® Exam sample questions.
 I recommend each of them for the quality of their questions.

-The PMP Exam consists of 200 multiple choice questions that need to be answered in four hours.
+The PMP® Exam consists of 200 multiple choice questions that need to be answered in four hours.
 For each question you are provided a scenario along with four answers to choose from.
 Your job is to choose the correct answer, which can be difficult when more than one answer may look correct.
-One thing to remember that no matter your personal experiences or even other project management training, the PMBOK® Guide is the basis for answering PMP Exam Questions.
+One thing to remember that no matter your personal experiences or even other project management training, the PMBOK® Guide is the basis for answering PMP® Exam Questions.

-You’ve read the PMBOK® Guide, you’ve studied hard and you feel that you are ready to take the PMP® exam.
+You’ve read PMP® Exam prep books, you took courses, you’ve studied hard, and you feel that you are ready to take the Project Management Professional (PMP)® exam.
 But understanding the topics isn’t the only thing you’ll need to make a success of the exam.
 Wouldn’t it be great to have the chance to take some sample PMP exam questions, so you really know what the exam is going to be like?

 You can use a PMP exam simulator to give you an insight into what sort of questions you’ll face during the exam.
 Here are 10 things to look for when choosing which PMP exam simulator to use:

-Copyright © 2008 - 2019 OSP International LLC.
+Copyright © 2008 - 2020 OSP International LLC.

 PMI, the PMI Registered Education Provider logo, PMBOK, PMP, PgMP, PfMP, CAPM, PMI-SP, PMI-RMP, PMI-ACP, and PMI-PBA are registered marks of the Project Management Institute, Inc.